MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/debug-workflow-activites.md

 1. Click **Attach** to attach your Visual Studio debugger to the PRT application that will run the process replay.
 1. In the PRT **Replay Plug-in Execution** dialog, click the **Start Execution** button.

-You should now be able to step through your code and debug your workflow activity using Visual studio.
+You should now be able to step through your code and debug your workflow activity using Visual Studio.